Data Controller: Mole Valley District Council

 - The processing is necessary because of the strength of public interest in having appropriate measures in place to assist vulnerable people in emergency situations

-(The full text for the above conditions are set out in articles 6 and 9 of the GDPR).
+(The full text for the above conditions are set out in articles 6 and 9 of the UK GDPR).

 The source of the personal data:

 Contact details: The information we hold is provided by the individual.
 This personal information includes name, mobile and home telephone numbers and home location.

 Vulnerable people data: The information is provided by the relevant service (Assisted Waste Collections, Community Alarm, Day Centre, Benefits and Dial-A-Ride).
 Across the data sets, this personal information includes name, address, contact number, date of birth, and the category for the vulnerability.